With companies facing more risk of attacks, it’s vital to step up endpoint and network security

 Focus on integration.
 Some large organizations deploy solutions from hundreds of security vendors.
 SMBs with limited resources do not have that option.
 Fortunately, many cybersecurity vendors are moving toward integration of multiple detection capabilities.
 There is a growing trend of a provider offering both endpoint and network capabilities.

 Look into managed services.
 Monitoring and effectively responding to thousands of alerts can be daunting.
 This is why many SMBs are looking to consume security monitoring and response as a managed service.
+This may be through in-house assistance or from companies such as zzcomputer.com, it all depends on what a business needs.
 The good news for SMBs is that by going to a managed security services provider, they not only get access to a nice car, but also get a driver with it.